Mind the Labels: Describing Relations in Knowledge Graphs With Pretrained Models: Downstream Tasks

 We replicate the setup of \citet{neeraja2021incorporating} for the original (OPR) and better (BPR) paragraph representation using their public codebase.
 We then replace their templates with our \BARTr{} model, verbalizing the triple (\textit{title}, \textit{key}, \textit{value}).
 The results are summarized in Table \ref{tab:nli}.

 Our preliminary manual evaluation suggests that the sentences from our model are indeed more grammatical (even compared to BPR).
 However, we observe that the performance is comparable across all three test sets.
-We hypothesize that although using the pretrained model can save us the effort in hand-crafting templates, the consistent format of the input appears to be more important than its fluency for classification tasks such as NLI.
+In line with \citet{mccoy2019right}, we conclude that for classification tasks such as NLI, the input content appears to be more important than the input form.